-- Traditionally Venice was founded at noon on Friday 25 March 421 by Padua as a trading post and the first duke proclaimed in 697.
-The original population were locals fleeing waves of Germanic and Hun invaders.
-The lagoon provided a save haven as it was difficult to attack across the marshes. - This is one of the earliest representations of Venice.
+- This is one of the earliest representations of Venice.
 It is a 13th century mosaic in one of the lunettes of St Mark's Basilica showing St. Mark's Basilica.
-Note the four bronze horse on second-storey terrace that were taken during the Sack of Constantinople in 1204 an important date in the history of Venice.
-The ones there today are copies and the originals are inside the basilica. - However, there is no water, the very essence of Venice...
+Note the four bronze horse on second-storey terrace that were taken from Constantinople in 1204 (the Sack of Constantinople).
+The ones there today are copies and the originals are inside the basilica. - However, there is no water, the very essence of Venice.